ublue-os/website/docs/images/bazzite/FAQ.md

 ## Can I dual/multi-boot?

-**Short answer:** it's unsupported.

-**Long answer:**  Windows dual-booting can work, but is **not recommended** since Windows has a habit of destroying your bootloader.
-The best method would be running Windows on a different drive than the one containing Bazzite.
-Other Linux distributions will probably have issues dual/multi-booted due to how Bazzite mounts certain things.
-However, if the other Linux OS is on a separate drive then it may work.
+Windows dual-boot is supported, but it is recommended if it is on a separate drive.
+Other Linux distributions may be unsupported due to how Bazzite mounts certain things, but you should be able to get by on a separate drive.

 ## I am having issues installing Bazzite on my hardware!
 What's going on?